Necessary cookies

 We primarily publish news about statistics in English.

-The latest statistics from the Swedish Forest Agency show that the area notified for felling in October increased 2 percent, compared to October 2023.
-The area regarding applications for permits for final felling in montane forests increased 145 percent, compared to the same month last year.
+The latest statistics from the Swedish Forest Agency show that the area notified or applied for felling in April increased 22 percent, compared to April 2024.
+The area regarding applications for permits for felling in montane forests increased 56 percent, compared to the same month last year.

-The latest statistics from the Swedish Forest Agency show that the area notified for felling in September decreased 6 percent, compared to September 2023.
-The area regarding applications for permits for final felling in montane forests increased 29 percent, compared to the same month last year.
+The latest statistics from the Swedish Forest Agency show that the area notified or applied for felling in February increased 25 percent, compared to February 2024.
+The area regarding applications for permits for felling in montane forests increased 23 percent, compared to the same month last year.

-The latest statistics from the Swedish Forest Agency show that the area notified for felling in August decreased 27 percent, compared to August 2023.
-The area regarding applications for permits for final felling in montane forests increased, compared to the same month last year.
+The latest statistics from the Swedish Forest Agency show that the area notified or applied for felling in January increased 30 percent, compared to January 2024.
+The area regarding applications for permits for final felling in montane forests increased 45 percent, compared to the same month last year.